 You will also need to open a business bank account with the right functionality to meet your needs.

-In a recent study 81% of people said they would think less of a company if they had a bad website or no website at all.
-In the past this would have been a complicated and expensive thing to do.
-However, there are now dozens of website builders available, including Wix, Squarespace, and Weebly.
+In a recent study 81% of people said they would think less of a company if they had a bad website or no other form of web presence.
+In the past building a website would have been a complicated and expensive thing to do.
+However, there are now dozens of website builders available, including Wix, Squarespace and Weebly.
 These allow you to quickly and easily create a professional looking website without needing to get any specialist developers involved.

 Templates are a helpful and efficient way to get started, but if you want to appear on page one of Google search results you MUST ensure that you have original content to stand out.
 Anything copied and pasted from another site won’t appear.
 You should also complete a Google My Business listing as a way of ensuring that Google actually does find your site and understands what you do.